 In the Select Period drop-down menu, you can choose a time frame for the x-axis of the graphs, ranging from 1 hour to 30 days.
 Each line in the graphs will display about 300 data points.

 By default, the summary to the right shows the most recent metrics values.
-If you hover over a different time in a graph, the summary will display the values from that time instead.
+If you hover over a different time in a graph, the summary displays the values from that time instead.

 If you recently provisioned the cluster or added nodes, it may take a few minutes for the metrics data to finish processing before you see it on the Insights page.